FAOSTAT/json-editor-faostat-theme/README.md

-# json-editor-faostat-theme
+# FAOSTAT Theme for @jdorn json-editor Library
-FAOSTAT Theme for @jdorn json-editor Library
+Custom implementation of objects rendering for FAOSTAT's user interface.